lewismcruz/lewiscruzporfolio/README.md

 # Interests and Hobbies

-Computer programming
+Computer programming</br>
-Electrical circuit design
+Electrical circuit design</br>
-Math and Science...and in general learning how the universe works.
+Math and Science...and in general learning how the universe works.</br>
 History

 # Professional interests

-Robotics and machine learning
+Robotics and machine learning</br>
-Genetic Engineering
+Genetic Engineering</br>
-Space Exploration
+Space Exploration</br>
-Fintech
+Fintech</br>
-Research and Development
+Research and Development</br>
-Technology that can help improve human to human communication and cooperation Games and Entertainment
+Technology that can help improve human to human communication and cooperation</br>
+Games and Entertainment

 # Special Thank You